sorravithj/data_analysis_portfolio/README.md

 **Presentation:** [`employee-exit.pdf`](https://github.com/sorravithj/data_analysis_portfolio/blob/main/exit-analysis-presentation.pdf)

 **Description:** A company faced persistent disruption due to high employee turnover and decided to investigate the underlying causes.
 Using a simulated dataset with 778 records, the project analyzed employee data including status, tenure, gender, salary, and exit feedback.
 R and RStudio were utilized for tasks such as data loading, cleansing, outlier removal, descriptive statistics, data visualization, and deriving insights.

+**Dataset:** a dataset of 778 records containing employee information such as joining date, last day of working, reason of leaving and their performance grades and other demographic data

+**Software:** R Studio

-**Skills:** R coding, data exploration, data cleansing, descriptive statistics, data visualisation, and business knowledge
+**Skills:** R coding (ggplot2, dplyr, readr, lubridate, and janitor packages) which included data exploration, data cleansing, descriptive statistics, data visualisation, and business knowledge for providing insights
-**Technology:** R Studio, ggplot2, dplyr, readr, lubridate, and janitor

 **Results:** this project uncovered the underlying causes of employee turnover, enabling the company to make informed decisions and implement effective measures to reduce turnover and improve overall employee satisfaction and retention.

 ## Contact